-Institutions shall also report to their competent authorities exposures of a value larger than or equal to EUR 300 million but less than 10 % of the institution's Tier 1 capital.
+Institutions shall also report, on a consolidated basis, exposures of a value larger than or equal to EUR 300 million but less than 10 % of the institution's Tier 1 capital to their competent authorities.

-- 2. In addition to the information referred to in paragraph 1, institutions shall report the following information to their competent authorities in relation to their 10 largest exposures on a consolidated basis to institutions and to shadow banking entities which carry out baking activities outside the regulated framework, including large exposures exempted from the application of Article 395(1): - (a) the identity of the client or the group of connected clients to which an institution has a large exposure; - (b) the exposure value before taking into account the effect of the credit risk mitigation, where applicable; - (c) where used, the type of funded or unfunded credit protection;
+2. In addition to the information referred to in paragraph 1, institutions shall report the following information to their competent authorities in relation to their 10 largest exposures on a consolidated basis to institutions, as well as its 10 largest exposures on a consolidated basis to shadow banking entities which carry out banking activities outside the regulated framework, including large exposures exempted from the application of Article 395(1):

+(a) the identity of the client or the group of connected clients to which an institution has a large exposure;

+(b) the exposure value before taking into account the effect of the credit risk mitigation, where applicable;

+(c) where used, the type of funded or unfunded credit protection;